CamLib/DigitalPreservationPatternLanguage/PatternDocumentTemplate.md

 ### Parent pattern

-The more general pattern that this pattern forms part of the solution too.
+The more general pattern that this pattern forms part of the solution to.

 ### Sibling patterns